Curatorial Statement

 2014 Diplomatic Art, Helios Gallery Timisoara, Romania

-2014 ¨Mellom himmel og fjord¨ Norheimsund, (kurator Kjell-Erik Ruud)
+2014 ¨Mellom himmel og fjord¨ Norheimsund

 2013 ¨HiH¨ Hardanger Folkemuseum, Utne